sonu-shivcharan/ai-chat-demo/README.md

-# ✨ Aura – Your Personal AI Assistant
+# ✨ Your Personal AI Assistant

 Aura is a customizable personal AI assistant built with **React** and powered by Google's **Gemini Generative AI APIs**.
 This project provides a solid foundation for creating your own conversational AI, complete with both text and high-quality voice responses.